The Secret Sauce to Generating Insights

 ~Shelley Ahrens, Chief Customer Officer, Senior Vice President, The DRG

-For instance, in brand assessment research, such as awareness studies, marketers can see whether their brand awareness is increasing, declining, or remaining stable based on data observations.
+For instance, in brand experience research, such as awareness studies, marketers can see whether their brand awareness is increasing, declining, or remaining stable based on data observations.
 However, marketers need to understand why the numbers are up, down, or flat compared to competitors to make confident decisions in areas like brand positioning, communication messaging, or marketing budgets.
 That’s the role of a meaningful insight.

 Truths About Generating Marketing Research Insights